davidlarrimore/openwebui-chat-analyzer/frontend-next/README.md

 # Frontend Next App

-This directory contains a Next.js 14 + App Router rewrite of the chat analyzer UI.
-It lives beside the existing Streamlit experience (`frontend/`) and **must not** modify or depend on that code.
-Both interfaces can run in parallel during migration.
+This directory contains the Next.js 14 + App Router implementation of the chat analyzer UI.

 ## Tech Stack